Banh Mi · Cheap Eats · Vietnamese

 Québécois ordered the Shells ($25) because she enjoys anything with burrata in it.
 The seasoning in the lemon roasted broccoli pesto was delicate and light.
 She couldn’t finish her pasta so I ended up eating about a third of her dish.

 When we arrived on a Saturday evening, the restaurant was buzzing.
 Despite being obviously slammed with customers, the service was enthusiastic and attentive.
 I plan to return and often, more so for the cocktails and appetizers.
-I highly recommend you check out this gem.
-Hitting the Sauce gives Major Tom two phat thumbs up.
+We didn’t get a table with a view, but if we had, this would be on my list of Calgary date night spots.

 Banh Mi · Cheap Eats · Restaurants · Vietnamese